Supraventricular tachycardia (SVT)

 How can SVT attacks be prevented?

-There are different oral medications (medicines taken by mouth) which can be given to children who suffer from SVT.
-These medications prevent attacks when taken regularly.
+There are different medicines which your child can take by mouth (oral).
+These medicines prevent attacks when taken regularly.
 The choice of medication depends on the type of tachycardia.
 Common medicines include:

 How is an SVT attack stopped?